 For the full list of inclusion criteria, please see below.

-Please complete the referral form (Word 38Kb) and email it to email@example.com
+Please complete the referral form (Word 38Kb) and book on e-RS (Choose and Book).
+Please note this service no longer supports email referrals.

 The team can be contacted on 020 7188 7188 ext 55667.

 Before referring a patient to this service

 Patients aged 20 years or over are suitable for referral to this clinic.
 In addition to a full clinical assessment and examination, the GP is asked to arrange the following preliminary investigations before referral.

 All patients should have:

 - urgent blood tests - full blood count, electrolytes, renal function, liver function tests, bone profile, HbA1c, thyroid function test, CRP

 - urgent chest x-ray - please include full clinical details and mark the request ‘very urgent’ to ensure it is reported without delay.